Nuo21/magicrecipe/README.md

 ## User Story

-AS A person learning to cook
+AS A person learning and wanting to cook

-I WANT to find recipies based on certain ingredients
+I WANT to find recipes based on certain ingredients

 SO THAT I can make a delicious dish properly